iamolivierdrabek/whereami/README.md

-# Terminal Client for the ORL Triangulation Station
+# Remote Terminal Client for the ORL Triangulation Station
 Use the AMI's [Triangulation Station](https://whereami.bestpoint.institute) in your terminal to quickly pinpoint your location on the internet.
 Outputs IPv4 &amp; IPv6 connection info.
 Useful for proxy and VPN testing.

 ## Installation